rhine59/OnTheEdge/EdgeDeviceLab.md

 ## Node policies

-## Adding cart service properties and constraints to the Edge Device
+### 6. Adding cart service properties and constraints to the Edge Device

+In this step you will register the node with additional properties - e.g. device type.
+Node properties (node policy) are defined as a JSON file.

-You will use the installation script again, so there is no need to unregister the device first (agent-install.sh does it for you), just run the script again using the new JSON node policy file as a parameter.
+You will use the installation script again, so there is no need to unregister the device first (agent-install.sh does it for you), just run the script again using the JSON node policy file as a parameter.

 `cd ~/horizon-edge-packages`